Skip to content

 Progressive Dialer Call Handling

-Once the dialer selects a contact from the list, it dials the number and upon successful connection with the contact, the interaction is assigned to an agent.
+When the dialer selects a contact from the list, it dials the number and upon successful connection with the contact, the interaction is assigned to an agent.
 The CUSTOMER INFO widget displays the customer's information. the interaction appears on the Conversation Tray along with the campaign name.

 Dialing